GetResponse vs Mailchimp: Which Email Automation Service is Better?

 Choose GetResponse if:

-- Webinars are part of your marketing strategy
+- Webinars are a core part of your marketing strategy and you want built-in hosting

-- You need conversion funnels with landing pages
+- You need conversion funnels combining landing pages, email, and automation

 Choose Mailchimp if:

-- You prefer a focused tool over a comprehensive suite
+- You prefer a focused tool over a comprehensive marketing suite

-For SaaS businesses, neither GetResponse nor Mailchimp provides subscription-specific features.
-Sequenzy at $19/mo offers native Stripe integration, MRR tracking, AI workflow generation, and billing-based automation - purpose-built for subscription businesses rather than general marketing.
+For SaaS and subscription businesses, neither GetResponse nor Mailchimp provides the subscription-specific features you need.
+Sequenzy at $19/mo offers native Stripe integration, MRR tracking, AI workflow generation, and billing-based automation - purpose-built for subscription businesses rather than general marketing platforms.
+If you're selling software subscriptions rather than products or services, Sequenzy's specialized capabilities will deliver significantly more value than general-purpose marketing tools.

 Explore more comparisons